Post Summary: A guide to Sandpoint, Idaho in winter including the best things to do in and where to stay.

 Cat Skiing on Schweitzer is operated by Selkirk Powder, a reputable guide service that’s been operating since 2003.
 Due to the nature of the skiing, the tour is only for those who are advanced, intermediate, and up.
 The tour comes at a hefty price, but you’ll get nearly six hours of unparalleled skiing and an experience of a lifetime.

 TUBING AT HERMIT’S HOLLOW

-For kiddos that don’t know how to ski or for the young at heart that still thinks tubing is THE BEST, you’ll want to book a 90-minute time slot for tubing at Schweitzer.
+For kiddos who don’t know how to ski or for the young at heart who still think tubing is THE BEST, you’ll want to book a 90-minute time slot for tubing at Schweitzer.
 Dubbed Hermit’s Hollow, they have two lanes that span 100 yards.
-When you’re at the bottom, they’ll hook you onto the tube lift where you can enjoy the leisurely ride back to the top.
+When you’re at the bottom, they’ll hook you onto the tube lift, where you can enjoy the leisurely ride back to the top.

 SIGHTSEEING SNOW CAT TOUR

 If you’re not looking to ski, snowboard, or tube but still want to experience the beauty of Schweitzer, then try out a guided snowcat tour with Selkirk Powder.
 Sit comfy in a heated snowcat while your guide takes you around the backcountry of Schweitzer.
 The tour, from start to finish, lasts about 2 hours and includes stops to get out and play in the snow or to get your perfect photo op.
 Perfect for anyone traveling with kids or older adults with less mobility.